Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "He’s the *bestest!* Balls, he’s such a good Brother, I bet he’ll gimme a foot massage, too…"

-Daar wiggled his be-clawed toes at Adam, who rolled his eyes. *"Fuck* no, bigfoot."
+Daar wiggled his be-clawed toes at Adam, who rolled his eyes. "*Fuck* no, bigfoot."

 "Aww!
 But I’ve been on ‘em all day!
 I’ll do yours too!"